If you want to add a new design strategy to your image editing toolkit, learning how to use duotones in Photoshop for your images is a great option.

 Fortunately, thanks to the power of Photoshop, recreating these effects is quite simple, and you can create even more striking effects by selecting contrasting colors.

-The two tones used to create a duotone can be any combination you want to use, although some will be more successful than others, depending on the content of your image.
+The two tones used to make a duotone effect can be any combination you want to use, although some will be more successful than others, depending on the content of your image.

 Table of Contents

 What is a Duotone, Exactly?

 As you’ve probably guessed from the name, a duotone image is made up of two colors instead of using a more standard three-or four-color model such as RGB (used for the screens on digital devices) or CMYK (used for print-based images).

 Duotones tend to be much simpler and more cost-effective to print since only two color plates needed to be prepared instead of the standard four used by a CMYK image, although recent advances in printing technologies have changed the game a bit, so be sure to confirm with your local print shop in advance if you’re motivated by saving money on your prints.

 It’s important to point out that there is a difference between a duotone-styled image and a true duotone image.
 While they might look similar on-screen, a true duotone requires a specialized file format and printing process in order to be genuinely reproduced as a duotone.